Which analyst expects Wave Life Sciences Ltd. (WVE) to perform well in the near future? - The Dwinnex

 Earnings Estimates

-As of right now, 6 analysts gave their recommendation on the stock of the company.
+There are 6 different market analysts currently analyzing its stock.
 On average, analysts expect EPS of -$0.5 for the current quarter, with a high estimate of -$0.42 and a low estimate of -$0.62, while EPS last year was -$0.12.
 The consensus estimate for the next quarter is -$0.55, with high estimates of -$0.44 and low estimates of -$0.72.

 Analysts are recommending an EPS of between -$2.04 and -$2.51 for the fiscal current year, implying an average EPS of -$2.27.
 EPS for the following year is -$1.67, with 6 analysts recommending between -$1.26 and -$2.32.